nickuraltsev/finity/README.md

 ### Creating and starting a state machine

-There are two ways to create and start a state machine.
+Once you have created a configuration, you can create and start a state machine.
+There are two ways to do this.
 The easiest way is to call the `start` method of the configuration API.

 ```javascript
 const stateMachine = StateMachine